TL;DR — Key Takeaway

 If you can only pick one, go with Facebook for most contractor businesses.
 If your work is highly visual (kitchens, bathrooms, landscaping), go with Instagram.
 Do one platform well before adding a second.

-The most common mistake is only posting finished project photos.
-Those are fine, but they all look the same after a while.
-Mix in these content types to keep things interesting:
+A common pattern we see is posting only finished project photos.
+Those are great, but they can start to look similar after a while.
+Mixing in other content types keeps your audience more engaged:

 Quality beats quantity, but consistency matters.
 Here's a realistic schedule that takes about 2 hours per week:

-Three posts a week is plenty.
+Three posts a week provides good consistency without overwhelming your schedule.
 Batch your content creation — spend 30 minutes on a job site filming clips and photos, then schedule everything out using Meta Business Suite (free) or a tool like Later.

 On your best-looking projects, spend an extra 10 minutes capturing content.
 Take a wide shot before you start, a few progress shots, and a final reveal.
 That one job can generate 3–5 posts.
 Assign someone on the crew to grab photos/video — it doesn't need to be you every time.